tlseminar/tlseminar.github.io/web/content/post/timing-attacks.md

 <center><img src="/images/timing-attacks/collision.png" alt="PDF Collision" style="width:600px;"/><br>
 <sup>https://shattered.it/static/shattered.png</sup></center>

-While not the first theoretical attack against SHA-1, Google's attack was the first succesful practical.
+While not the first theoretical attack against SHA-1, Google's attack was the first succesful practical attack.
 While SHA-1 was deprecated by NIST in 2011, many systems still extensively use SHA-1 (git, SVN, even some [certificate authorities](https://www.riskiq.com/blog/labs/wosign-and-startcom-caught-red-handed/), etc.).
 Google argues that these findings should reinforce the need to more secure hashing algorithms:

 > _We hope that our practical attack against SHA-1 will finally convince the industry that it is urgent to move to safer alternatives such as SHA-256._